AndyGanea/MEG_shared/README.md

 Step 5a - If you only need to produce summaries, run summary_wilcoxon.py

+Step 5b - To combine summaries that were done at +- 1 frequencies from each other, put all of them in the Results folder, and run triad_tiple_frequency_filter.py.
+It will only keep connections that exist in all 3 frequency files.

+Step 5c - To combine summaries that were done across model orders, put the files to be analyzed in the Results folder, and run triad_across_orders_intersection.py from the terminal.

-Step 5 - Manually move the wilcoxon CSV files into Data\Visual folder to be analysed
+Step 6 - Manually move the wilcoxon CSV files into Data\Visual folder to be analysed
 * Example: file gPDC_10Hz_L-R_wilcoxon.csv moved into Data\Visual folder

-Step 6 - Run the circular connectogram and 3D brain scripts and create the 2 types of diagrams: 1) circular connectivity and 3D brain diagrams
+Step 7 - Run the circular connectogram and 3D brain scripts and create the 2 types of diagrams: 1) circular connectivity and 3D brain diagrams
 * * 28-June-2025: created a v2 of the scripts named meg_visualization_circular_select_V2.py and meg_visualization_3DBrain_select_V2.py respectively.
 The V2 versions will be able to detect in the Visual folders if there are NO-LT files and they will include them in the slection options.
 The script groups the files in 2 categories: 1) full files and 2) NO-LT files.
 * Scripts run: meg_visualization_circular_select.py and meg_visualization_3DBrain_select.py